-I’ve been wearing Good Feet arch support for a while because it helps with my plantar fasciitis.
-However, as much as using shoe inserts can help to reduce foot-related pain, many angry customers felt like they’d been “ripped off” by the franchise and filed lawsuit that put the Good Feet Store under investigation.
+I’ve worn Good Feet arch support for a while, as it helps with my plantar fasciitis.
+Using shoe inserts can reduce foot pain, but some angry customers felt they’d been “ripped off” by the franchise, leading to a class action lawsuit against the Good Feet Store.

 Is the Good Feet Store a ripoff?

-Good Feet fail to disclose that results may vary
+Good Feet Store fails to disclose that results may vary

 Most podiatrists do not recommend the good feet store